linroger/FinanceCompendium/VIII. Portfolio Management/Philosophy/Warren-buffet-case-2015-harvard-business-school.md

 —Benjamin Graham<sup>30</sup>

 The vote was in and the market's reaction to Berkshire Hathaway's acquisition of PCP indicated disapproval.
-The market ascribed  $4.05 billion less value to Berkshire Hathaway after the announced acquisition than before it.
-At the same time, the value of PCP jumped more than$ 5 billion, close to 20% of the market value of the firm.
+The market ascribed  \$4.05 billion less value to Berkshire Hathaway after the announced acquisition than before it.
+At the same time, the value of PCP jumped more than\$ 5 billion, close to 20% of the market value of the firm.
 The market seemed to be saying that Buffett and Berkshire had overpaid for the business.

 Buffett didn't seem to think so.
 And despite his age, he didn't appear to be slowing down.
 PCP was the largest acquisition in a string of large purchases over the past several years, including Duracell, Kraft, Heinz, and Burlington Northern Santa Fe, totaling more than \(70 billion in deal value in all.
 These acquisitions, along with many more over the years, followed a similar blueprint (Exhibit 8).
 The gist of the acquisition criteria seemed to be relatively straightforward—Berkshire Hathaway looked for well-run businesses producing consistent results offered at a fair price.
 As Berkshire Hathaway stated in its press release following the PCP acquisition: